"Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

 Obviously, this was all foiled by COVID-19 until I got my hands on one of the brand's sauna blankets.
 In the peak pandemic winter months, I was able to cozy up in my studio apartment and get a good sweat while I lounged and caught up on TV.
 So when HigherDose launched their Infrared mat, I knew that I probably wouldn't need another at home infrared gizmo, but it would likely be something that made me feel really, really good.
 And it turns out that while the Infrared Blanket and Infrared Mat both deal in infrared heat, they serve very different purposes in my life.
 As such, the Infrared Mat is now an essential part of my morning practice, whether I'm doing a light flow after a walk, some streamed pilates, or just need something to gently shift me into my day.

 I'll explain.
 The Infrared Mat, as HigherDose has intended it to be, is not made to make you sweat like the sauna blanket—it's simply not as cardiovascular.
-You plug it in and select your heat setting and it's simply warming.
+You plug it in and select your heat setting and it is warming.
 But it's not just a fancy heated workout mat (though I would argue that's reason alone to add it to your wellness brigade.)
 Not only does it have infrared heat to help wring out aches and pains and considerably loosen tightness—and because I am irresponsible and insist on sitting on my couch, my hips are so tight that it has caused a ton of daily pain for me—but there are also PEMF settings that you can turn on to take the good feels to the next level.

 PEMF aka pulsed electromagnetic field technology, is delivered in low frequency bursts—and different wavelengths have different effects.
 For example with the Infrared Mat, the first two settings are more relaxing and help you fall asleep, whereas the higher two are better for energy and getting focused.
 So, depending on the time of day I use it, I will change the setting, but trust that you feel different when it's on.
-And just to be sure, I had my mom come lay on it and she even felt like it helped with some joint pain she was having and in general helped her ease into relaxation.
+And just to be sure, I had my mom come lay on it a few months ago and she even felt like it helped with some joint pain she was having and in general helped her ease into relaxation.

 It's no exaggeration when I say that, though I can't make any claims that it will heal you of chronic ailments, it really does make a noticeable impact on my morning.
 When I wake up and it's still dark and cold, I pull it out and let it heat up while I'm making my coffee.
 Honestly, sometimes I don't even move on it; I just pop on a meditation and lay there for as long as I have that morning.
 I notice that I don't feel quite as sharp on the mornings that I skip, and further more, I definitely feel achier.